Cat Behavior Explained: Introducing a New Kitten into the Home

 Introducing Olivia and Emory

 I have heard that girl cats can be more difficult than boy cats.
 I think there might be some truth to that theory — or I just have a really chill boy cat.
-Olivia and Emory are both a little more high strung.
+Olivia and Emory are both a little more high strung and have been this way their entire lives.

 I was wrong.
 Olivia and Emory just clashed.
 Emory and Louis love to wrestle and play rough.
 Louis and Olivia wrestle, too.
 Olivia did NOT — and still doesn’t — want to wrestle with Emory.